DavidBenj15/Calculator/README.md

-# calculator
+# Calculator
--Basic scientific calculator made using JavaScript, HTML, and CSS.
+*Basic scientific calculator made using JavaScript, HTML, and CSS.
--Can add, subtract, multiply, divide, and work with decimals and/or negative numbers.
+*Can add, subtract, multiply, divide, and work with decimals and/or negative numbers.